Salford are set to face Warrington in their second pre-season friendly before the beginning of the 2018 Betfred Super League season.

 The Red Devils have only won two of their last eleven visits to Warrington however they have won their most recent as well as a memorable win in 2011 which you can read about here.

 This week’s head-to-head sees one of our new additions take on a former Salford forward as we pit Ben Nakubuwai against Ben Murdoch-Masila.
 Both men had terrific World Cup campaigns both reaching the semi-finals with Fiji and Tonga, respectively.

 Both forwards are dangerous in the opposition third and can power their way over the line on the back of a short ball and we could see a real battle between the two Bens this weekend.

 Ian Watson will be running with a similar squad to last weekend’s fixture against Swinton.
-Kriss Brining, who didn’t feature last weekend, will again miss out as a precaution however Luke Burgess is set to make his first appearance since returning to the AJ Bell Stadium.
+Kriss Brining, who didn’t feature last weekend, will again miss out as a precaution however Luke Burgess is set to make his first appearance since returning to the The Salford Stadium.
 Ryan Lannon is serving his second game of a three-match suspension.